Jamberoo - part of the Eddy Group of Companies

 NSW’s largest family owned and operated water theme park, offering world class rides and attractions in an impeccably maintained, natural setting between the mountains and the sea.
 There’s something for everyone at Jamberoo…where you control the action.

 Steamers Bar & Grill

-A 2019 winner of a silver award for best contemporary Australian restaurant, Steamers Bar & Grill gains inspiration from world cuisine, delivering remarkable menus updated frequently by our award winning executive Chef.
-Our farm-fresh produce, wood-fired grill and absolute beachfront location deliver a group or individual dining experience unlike any other in Wollongong.
+A multiple award winner of best contemporary Australian restaurant, Steamers Bar & Grill gains inspiration from world cuisine, delivering remarkable menus updated frequently by our award-winning executive Chef.
+Our farm-fresh produce, wood-fired grill and absolute beachfront location delivers a group or individual dining experience unlike any other in Wollongong.